microsoft/vcpkg/docs/specifications/export-command.md

 ## 5. Technical model

 - Each exported library, must be accompanied with all of its dependencies, even if they are not explicitly specified in the `vcpkg export` command.
-- When exporting a library, a dependency graph will be built, similarly to install, to figure out which packages needs to be exported.
+- When exporting a library, a dependency graph will be built, similarly to install, to figure out which packages need to be exported.
 - It is allowed to have packages from different triplets, so users can include 32/64-bit and dynamic/static binaries in the same export.
 - The exported archives also include the files needed to integrate with MSBuild and/or CMake.